Naval Base Eniwetok: Eniwetok lagoon

 The deep lagoon the Navy set up fleet anchorage and a major US Naval Advance Base.
 The USS Cascade (AD-16) became the flagship of Service Squadron 4 and Service Squadron 10.
 A Service Squadron is a floating Naval Base, with all the support a land base would give.
 In the Service Squadron were all the supplies and repair depot support the fleet needed.
-The Service Squadron had: Fleet Oilers (AO), Gasoline Tanker (AOG), Repair Ships (AR), Ammunition ships (AE), Destroyer Tenders (AD), Tugboats, Barges, Seaplane tenders,hospital ship (AH), Net laying ships (AN), barracks ships (APL), Small Auxiliary Floating Dry Docks, stores ship and Submarine tenders (AS).
+The Service Squadron had: Fleet Oilers (AO), Gasoline Tanker (AOG), Repair Ships (AR), Ammunition ships (AE), Destroyer Tenders (AD), Tugboats, Barges, Seaplane tenders,hospital ship (AH), Net laying ships (AN), barracks ships (APL), Small Auxiliary Floating Dry Docks, stores ship, and Submarine tenders (AS).
 By July 1944 there were about 488 at the base, after a fleet depart there were 283. ships.
-Seabes built a signal tower at the entrance to the lagoon, that became the Harbor Entrance Control Post (H.E.C.P.), to direct port traffic.
+Seabes built a signal tower at the entrance to the lagoon, that became the Harbor Entrance Control Post (HECP), to direct port traffic.
 The USS Vega (AK-17) was used to assemble floating pontoon barges.
 Shipping Pontoons flat and unassembled took a lot less space.
 Outboard engines were added to many barges for moving supplies in the atoll.

 As the fighting front moved east and closer to Japan, Service Squadron 10 was too far away from the action.
 Service Squadron 10 started departing Enewetak Atoll on 4 October 1944 for Naval Base Ulithi arriving on the 15th.
-Ulithi is 1,538 miles east of Eniwetok.
+Ulithi is 1,538 miles west of Eniwetok.
 Squadron 10 was moved to Ulithi in four convoys, tugboats returning to move non-self-propelled craft for each trips.
-Non-self-propelled craft included: APL-14 troopsship, 7 concrete 3,000-ton storage barges, 19 oil/water barges, 17 gasoline barges, 24 500-ton barges with ammunition, freight, spare parts, radio, medical, mail, refrigerated food, etc. The Service Squadron 10 move took two weeks.
+Non-self-propelled craft included: APL-14 troopship, 7 concrete 3,000-ton storage barges, 19 oil/water barges, 17 gasoline barges, 24 500-ton barges with ammunition, freight, spare parts, radio, medical, mail, refrigerated food, etc. The Service Squadron 10 move took 2 weeks.

 Eniwetok repair depot

 The US Navy set up a large ship and boat repair depot at Naval Base Eniwetok.
 The repair depot provided the fleet with support to keep ships and subs tactically available in the Pacific War with the repair and supply depot, rather than ships having to return to continental United States.
 The Navy had built special auxiliary floating drydocks that were able to repair battle damage to even the largest ships and do regular maintenance in the field saving ships trans-pacific travel time for repair.
 Supply store ships were also at the base with the parts needed to keep the fleet ready.
 The USS Endymion (ARL-9) was torpedoed and had temporary repairs made at Eniwetok.
-In September 944 a strong westerly storm hit Eniwetok, damaging many boats and barges and driving high-speed target rafts ashore.
+In September 1944 a strong westerly storm hit Eniwetok, damaging many boats and barges and driving high-speed target rafts ashore.
 The depot worked overtime to repair the damage.